janezpodhostnik/flow-py-sdk/README.md

 # flow-py-sdk

-Another unofficial flow blockchain python sdk
+Another unofficial flow blockchain python sdk.

+Under development!
+I do not recommend you use this

 ## Prerequisites